Wally: The Scarlet Spider. That's your super hero name, right? I heard it on the news.

 - The Atoner: He doesn't try to dwell on it but his past does eat at him from this from time to time, leading him to be this whether he likes it or not.

 - Berserk Button: Don't confuse him with Spider-Man.

 - Blade Below the Shoulder: One of the new abilities he has gained since his revival are his "stingers".
 Following the death of the Other in Spider-Verse, he lost them.

-- Broken Pedestal: Peter actually Otto in his body after Issue #20, though the pedestal is somewhat rebuilt once he finds out what happened.
+- Broken Pedestal: Considers Peter actually Otto in his body to be one after Issue #20, though the pedestal is somewhat rebuilt once he finds out what happened.

-- Came Back Strong: After being killed by Kraven's wife Ana, Kaine is resurrected by Ero as an anthropomorphic spider and is "reborn" during Spider Island with the powers Peter acquired during The Other arc. note After being killed by the Lobos siblings, Ero resurrects him a second time by getting him to embrace his Inner Spider in the same manner Peter did in The Other, though Kaine comes back significantly more monstrous than Peter did.
+- Came Back Strong: After being killed by Kraven's daughter Ana, Kaine is resurrected by Ero as an anthropomorphic spider and is "reborn" during Spider-Island with the powers Peter acquired during The Other arc. note After being killed by the Lobos siblings, Ero resurrects him a second time by getting him to embrace his Inner Spider in the same manner Peter did in The Other.

 - Chameleon Camouflage: His suit, which is actually Peter's stealth suit from the Big Time arc, allows him to pull this trick off.